 ---|---|---|---|

-These models require fine-tuning are typically general-purpose and need domain adaptation to perform clinical tasks accurately.
+These models are general fine-tuned models that need domain adaptation to perform clinical tasks accurately.
 You can use these models in healthcare by leveraging:

 - Continual pretraining on medical data to help the model better identify medical language by exposing it to clinical notes and biomedical literature (like PubMed).